16. Fair value estimation#

 For flow products that are relatively liquid, we can aim at extracting all the pricing information from price indications and trades in the market, without having to resort to economic theories of fair value.
 In this setup, we consider their price the one that market participants are willing to pay for.

-The issue, though, is that price indications and trades cannot be considered themselves pure observations of fair price, since they might be affected by market frictions: bid ask spreads, particularities of the negotiation mechanism, liquidity fluctuations, specific needs of market participants at a given time, etc. When instruments trade in limit order books, a popular estimation of the fair price is using the mid-price, the arithmetic average of the best bid and ask.
+The issue, though, is that price indications and trades cannot be considered themselves pure observations of fair value, since they might be affected by market frictions: bid ask spreads, particularities of the negotiation mechanism, liquidity fluctuations, specific needs of market participants at a given time, etc. When instruments trade in limit order books, a popular estimation of the fair value is using the mid-price, the arithmetic average of the best bid and ask.
 However, if bid-ask spreads are wide of liquidity is thin in the first levels, such estimation is not necessary very precise.
 Trades provide a lot of information, since they are real transaction and not indications of interests, the larger they are in principle the more information.
 Still, they are subject to the aforementioned market frictions that reduce their reliability.

 16.2.1.
 The Kalman Filter model for pricing#